lonnie-nguyen/JSON-java-private/README_Milestones.md

 ## Milestone 4
 ### Summary:

-One method has been added to the file src/main/java/JSONObject with the method declaration:
+One method has been added to src/main/java/JSONObject with the method declaration:
 ```java
 public Stream<JSONObject> toStream()
 ```